-During the early stages of the 2023/24 financial year, refreshed analysis of the Council's potential Equal Pay liabilities identified an increased potential liability estimated to be in the region of £650m to £760m.
-The Council announced the results of this analysis on 28th June 2023, outlining that it would not be able to afford the liabilities from existing resources including reserves.
-This is one of the biggest financial challenges that the Council has ever faced, and it means that significantly fewer resources will be available for future financial years.
+During the 2023/24 financial year refreshed analysis of the Council's potential Equal Pay liabilities identified an increased potential liability estimated to be in the region of £650m to £760m.
+The Council announced the results of this analysis on 28th June 2023, outlining that it would not be able to afford the liabilities from existing resources, including reserves.
+This is one of the biggest financial challenges that the Council has faced, and it means that significantly fewer resources will be available for future financial years.